operate-first/curator/curator-documentation/OCP-Metering-Options.md

 [ReportType.memory]: 'reports/openshift/memory/',
 [ReportType.volume]: 'reports/openshift/volumes/'
 ```
 The four values are what are utilized in metrics displayed on the UI.
+These API endpoints each query the csv data retrieved by the backend.
+The costs endpoint involves Koku's cost model that we are bit consedering since Curator does not track metrics through cost.

 # Koku Backend